Skip to content

 • The model can invent tools.
 A ToolCall node will happily parse {"tool": "nuke_from_orbit"} if the model emits it.
 The client must check the tool name against the allow-list before acting.

 • No streaming.
 Tool-call generation is non-streaming by design — the parser needs the full output.
-Do not expect AnswerText frames from a ToolCall node unless generate_on_no_tool (experimental) fires.
+Do not expect AnswerText frames from a ToolCall node unless mode = call_or_answer and no tool was called.